DrShnitzel/DrShnitzel/README.md

 ## My self-summary

-I am really passioned with technology!
-I like all kinds of it.
-From arduino to mobile apps.
-But most of all I like to write server code.
-I like to study everything new, right now I am learning Go to write more concurrent and faster apps.
+I am experienced backend developer with wore than 5 years of commercial development experience.
+My main languge is Ruby but I am not limited to it.
+I have used many other technologies in my projects(Go, Rust, Objective-C, Swift, Python, Delphi, Lua etc.) and always looking forward to try something new.

-I am relieble and punctual person.
+I am reliable and punctual person.
 I have never missed a deadline

 ## What I’ve worked on